Doctor Who series 2: Ratings

 The second series of Doctor Who was watched by an average of 7.5 million viewers, which was slightly down from the previous series, which was watched by 7.9 million viewers.
 Doctor Whos first Christmas special, "The Christmas Invasion", was watched by 9.84 million viewers upon its premiere on 25 December 2005, and, as of 2010, was the ninth-highest figure for an episode of Doctor Who since its 2005 revival.
-The series' finale "Doomsday" was watched by 8.2 million total viewers, beating a World Cup match between Portugal and Germany by over a million viewers.
+The series' finale, "Doomsday", was watched by 8.2 million total viewers, beating a World Cup match between Portugal and Germany by over a million viewers.
 The series high was "Tooth and Claw" with 9.24 million viewers, while the series low was "The Satan Pit" with 6.08 million viewers.

 The series finale, "Doomsday", garnered the highest Appreciation Index (AI) rating of 89, while the tenth episode in the series, "Love & Monsters", garnered the lowest AI rating, at 76, seven units lower than the second-lowest AI rating.
 The US release of the series averaged a household rating of 1.05 million viewers.

 Critical reception

-Doctor Whos second series received acclaim and positive reviews from critics.
+Doctor Whos second series received critical acclaim.
 Series 2 holds a 100% approval rating on Rotten Tomatoes with an average score of 9/10, based on eight critic reviews.
 Many considered the finale "Doomsday" one of the best episodes and "Fear Her" one of the worst, with one reviewer calling the series full of intense highs for both the characters and the plot.
-Critics praised the Tennant and Piper's performance and romantic tension.
+Critics praised Tennant's and Piper's performances and romantic tension.
 The series' CGI, the Torchwood reveal, and use of cliffhangers also received praise, as did Murray Gold's soundtrack, the series' dynamic nature, and the varying settings.

 Reviewing the two-part finale, Slant Magazines Ross Ruediger and The A.V.
-Clubs Alasdair Wilkins both found the first part intense with "a great cliffhanger", with Wilkins additionally stating it was not afraid of dealing with "some large thematic questions".
-However, Ruediger characterised the second part as being "full of fanboy silliness", and Wilkins criticised it for how fast the situation changes with the arrival of the foes, a direct results of human interference, stating the show seems "incapable of placing the Doctor in a morally ambiguous situation".
+Clubs Alasdair Wilkins both found the first part intense, with "a great cliffhanger", with Wilkins additionally stating it was not afraid of dealing with "some large thematic questions".
+However, Ruediger characterised the second part as being "full of fanboy silliness", and Wilkins criticised it for how fast the situation changes with the arrival of the foes, a direct result of human interference, stating the show seems "incapable of placing the Doctor in a morally ambiguous situation".
 Though finding the episode "dramatic" and "soulful", they both concluded that, for a Doctor Who story, humans are mere supporting characters, with a narrative that Wilkins found "requires the Doctor to be the hero".
 However, they both still found the finale enjoyable: Wilkins calling it "supremely entertaining television", and Ruediger stating "it makes no attempts to play by any rules other than its own" and provides a "gut-wrenching farewell" for Rose.